G-Rath/babel-plugin-replace-ts-export-assignment/README.md

 The version header is enclosed in a link, linking to the comparing page for the repo (to allow users to easily bring up a full git comparision between the new & previous versions of the package), and has the date of the release at the end.

+#### Tagging, Versioning, & Publishing

+We use [SemVer](http://semver.org/) for versioning.

+Tags should match the release versions, with a prefixing `v`

+Both publishing & versioning should be done using `npm`, which'll also handle tags.

+To publish a new version of this package, use `npm publish`.